GMPavanLab/SwarmCGM/README.md

 ## HPC usage

-For optimal performance, and for obtaining accurate FFs via the usage of many different lipids in the training set, SwarmCGᴍ can be executed on HPC resources.
+For optimal performance, SwarmCGᴍ can be executed on HPC resources.
+This enables calibrating accurate CG lipid FFs via the usage of many different lipids in the training set, which allows to fully take advantage of the transferability constraint imposed to the FF (*i.e.* the FF parameters are tested at each iteration via multiple CG simulations of lipid bilayers).

 Supported HPC resource managers:
 - SLURM